This article is updated monthly with our latest picks.

-If you're a regular MyDomaine reader, you've no doubt noticed I've been watching a lot of documentaries lately.
-In the past few months, I've scrolled through the nonfiction film libraries of HBO Go, Netflix, and Hulu and written up my recommendations along the way.
-So naturally, Amazon was the next platform I turned to in search of true stories to stream.
-The thing is, there are a staggering number of documentaries included with Prime (9154, to be exact).
+If you're a regular MyDomaine reader, you've no doubt noticed we've been watching a lot of documentaries lately.
+We've been scrolling through the nonfiction film libraries of HBO Go, Netflix, and Hulu, and writing up our recommendations along the way.
+So naturally, Amazon was the next platform we turned to in search of true stories to stream.
+The thing is, there are a staggering number of documentaries included with Prime.

-After watching dozens of films, I'm sharing the best documentaries on Amazon Prime that I think everyone should add to their watch list.
-From a heart-wrenching love story set in war-torn Syria that I can't stop thinking about to a funny and fascinating film about a famed art forger that I've been raving about for weeks, these are the documentaries that I highly recommend streaming stat.
+After watching a bunch of films, we're sharing the best documentaries on Amazon Prime that we think everyone should add to their watch list.
+From a heart-wrenching love story set in war-torn Syria that we can't stop thinking about, to a funny and fascinating film about a famed art forger that we've been raving about for weeks, these are the documentaries that we highly recommend streaming stat.

 Artist, filmmaker, and activist Ai Weiwei's delves into the global refugee and migrant crisis in this Amazon original documentary.
 Filmed over the course of a year in 23 different countries, Human Flow chronicles the crisis in a way that you won't see on the nightly news.
 Consider this a must-watch movie for the 21st century.